 I’m not an American Board of Anesthesiology (ABA) Examiner, but I’ve been lucky enough to know a dozen or more ABA Examiners over many years.
 Twice a year at Stanford we provide mock-oral exams to the anesthesia residents to prepare them for when they officially take the real exam at the conclusion of their training.

+You’ve heard that 20% of examinees fail the oral exam, and you’re worried.
+What should you do?
 The mock exams follow the exact format of the real oral exam, and I’ve co-examined with experienced ABA examiners on multiple occasions.
 Here’s what I’ve learned from them, and what Stanford’s ABA examiners teach their residents about passing the Oral Board Exam in Anesthesiology.

 - Read Miller’s Anesthesia cover to cover.
 Read it during your entire residency, and consider re-reading it in its entirety prior to taking the Exam.